-An equivalent course listing for Department of Defense (DoD) schools may be viewed at the DAU iCatalog page.
+- An equivalent course listing for DoD schools may be viewed at the DAU iCatalog page.
 While completion of the MSSE provides some of the required training for certification in the Engineering, Test & Evaluation, and Science & Technology Manager ACFs, individuals must complete the additional required DAU training (along with education and experience requirements) for certification in their specific ACF.
-Note: DAU training certification changes will be reviewed and accommodated if and where feasible.
+Note: DAU training certification changes made after the establishment of this program for this two year period will be reviewed and accommodated if and where feasible.

 Who May Apply and Eligibility Requirements:

 Permanent civilian members of the Army acquisition workforce must meet both the NPS eligibility requirements and the USAASC Army DACM Office eligibility requirements listed below to be considered for funding.

 - Baccalaureate degree in engineering or related science or technical field

 - Must be a permanent Army acquisition workforce civilian.
 Must be a GS-11 through GS-15, or broadband/pay band equivalent.

 - Must meet certification level (minimum Level II) required in current acquisition position, in one of the following three ACFs: